 Canadian Relevance

 No direct Canadian connection identified.
-The study does not involve Canadian authors or institutions, and ischemia-reperfusion injury in trauma care is not a Health Canada-recognized indication for HBOT.
+The study does not involve Canadian authors or institutions, and ischaemia-reperfusion injury in trauma care is not a Health Canada-recognised indication for HBOT.

 Study Limitations